Mike's Trip Reports Travel Tips

 - Get vaccinated: Vaccinations are recommended or required for travel to some countries.
 Check the CDC (Center for Disease Control) web site.
 My doctor referred me to a travel clinic for to get shots.
 These can be expensive; however, I found out that the infirmary at my job offers some vaccinations for free for employees.
 Find out if your company offers a similar perk.

 - Check for travel advisories and warnings: It is a good idea to check the U.S. Department of State web site for travel advisories before planning foreign travel.
+Consider registering your trip with their STEP (Smart Traveler Enrollment Program).
+Doing so, will help the nearest US embassy contact you in case an emergency (civil unrest, disaster, etc.) arises during your stay in the country.

 - Sign up for loyalty programs: Whether it's an airline, hotel, or cruise line, sign up for their loyalty program if they have one.
 You never know when you will end up using them.
 Over the years, Traci and I have accumulated enough points to take advantage of the perks that are offered - free hotel stays, free internet on a cruise ship (Huge!), upgrades on flights, etc...